manassx/Cursor-Gallery/README.md

 ## 🏗️ **Architecture: Cross-Platform Creative Ecosystem**

-Vibestate is a **full-stack creative platform** spanning web and mobile, unified by a shared design language and data sync.
+CursorGallery is a **full-stack creative platform** spanning web and mobile, unified by a shared design language and data sync.

 ### **1. Web Platform** (React + Vite)